MDAnalysis/pmda/docs/api.rst

 Pre-defined parallel analysis tasks
 ===================================

 :mod:`pmda` also has various predefined analysis tasks to use.
+They also function as examples for how to implement your own functions with :class:`pmda.parallel.ParallelAnalysisBase`.

 .. toctree::
    :maxdepth: 1